 • How many students will be going this winter break?

-We expect that 120 students will be participating on the Columbia/Barnard Hillel buses this winter.
+We expect that at least 80 students will be participating on the Columbia/Barnard Hillel buses this summer.

 • Do most students know other participants in advance of the trip?

 No!
 Most of our participants do not know other students in advance of the trip, but leave the experience with a strong community of friends.

 • Is there anything I have to pay for?

 Participants will receive their deposit back upon completion of the trip.
 Participants are responsible for transportation to and from the airport (either JFK or Newark) and for the cost of one meal a day.
 Participants are also asked to bring $70 in tip money for tour guides in Israel.
 Any shopping or additional spending money is at your discretion.

 Sure!
 Email firstname.lastname@example.org.
 To read about a past trip, click here.